Eli1bamboo/reddit-api-demo/README.md

 The pagination logic and the persistant state feature are adaptations of code I found at stack overflow.
 Not much to say about this, I think the web sometimes has the needed.

 Regarding to the core of the app, its a React app that uses Redux and implement Redux-Thunk.

+To run the app, clone this repo -> npm install -> npm start